JoachimFischer/IBM-vpc-Terraform/README.md

 # IBM-vpc-Terraform

-using IBM Cloud (cloud.ibm.com) with Infrastructure as Code (IaC) based on Terraform for Virtual Private Clouds (VPCs)
+Using IBM Cloud (cloud.ibm.com) with Infrastructure as Code (IaC) based on Terraform for Virtual Private Clouds (VPCs)

 ## Pre-requisit: